Cloud-Schematics/icse-landing-zone/README.md

 Variables for setup of F5 and the edge VPC network can be found in [variables.f5.tf](./variables.f5.tf).

-To see the full documentation for f5 deployments, find the documentation [here]()
+To see the full documentation for f5 deployments, find the documentation [here](https://github.com/Cloud-Schematics/icse-f5-deployment-module)

 ![edge-f5-network](.docs/images/edge-f5.png)

+---

+## Teleport Virtual Servers

+Optionally users can provision bastion servers with Teleport installed.
+This template uses the [ICSE Teleport Deployment Module](https://github.com/terraform-ibm-modules/terraform-teleport-deployment).

+Users can provision bastion hosts on either the edge network bastion subnet tier, or on a specific VPC and Subnet tier.

+Variables for the setup of teleport instances can be found in [variables.teleport.tf](./variables.teleport.tf).

 ---